stephencweiss/stephencharlesweiss.com/docs/deployment-process.md

 If this ever fails, it's possible to build the site manually and deploy it using the Gatsby and Netlify CLIs respectively.

 The following steps assumes [Netlify's CLI](https://github.com/netlify/cli) is globally installed.
+Alternatively, install the cli as a dev dependency and then it can be accessed as `./node_modules/.bin/netlify`.

 Steps: